bigbridge-nl/product-import/doc/importer.md

     $product->addCategoryIds([123, 125]);

-The importer does not test whether the the ids exist and will throw an database exception if they don't.
+The importer does not test whether the ids exist and will throw an database exception if they don't.

 When your import set contains categories with a / in the name, like "Summer / Winter collection", you may want to change the category name separator into something else, like "$"
 Make sure to update the imported category paths when you do.

     $config->categoryNamePathSeparator = "$";

-Note: the library only adds and updates categories.
-It does not remove categories that are not mentioned in the set call.
+By default, the library only adds and updates product-to-category links.
+It does not remove categories that are not mentioned.

+If you do want existing product-to-category links that are not mentioned in the import to be removed, use

+    $config->categoryStrategy = ImportConfig::CATEGORY_STRATEGY_SET;

+But a word of warning is needed here.
+It is very common for a shop administrator to place products in categories manually, even when an automated product sync is in place.
+Categories like "Sale", for example, may be managed by the administrator.
+If this has happened before the importer is run with this 'set' option, then these manual changes will be removed.
+So consider if this happens in the shop, before using this setting.

 ## Websites